 Within the DMPI Section of Genomics & Epigenetics is the Molecular Genomics Core (MGC) Laboratory.
 This state-of-the-art facility offers a variety of experimental platforms to facilitate genetic, genomic, and epigenetic research.
 A wide range of instrumentation is available to perform genome-wide and targeted genotyping studies; next-generation sequencing for high throughput genomic, transcriptomic and epigenomic approaches; as well as copy number variation and DNA methylation profiling using chip-based platforms.

 Research within the Section of Genomics & Epigenetics is highly varied in scope and modality, but the underlying emphasis is on the identification of the genetic, genomic and epigenetic mechanisms that cause Mendelian and complex disease phenotypes.
 Recent projects have included cardiovascular diseases, developmental phenotypes (1), liver disease (2,3), ocular phenotypes (4), muscular and neurodegenerative disorders, psychiatric disorders, and cancer.

-DMPI Shared Resource used by the Genomics & Epigenetics Research Group.
+DMPI Core used by the Genomics & Epigenetics Research Group.